 Ingredient Notes

-How to roast Cornish hen
+How to Roast Cornish Hens

 Storing and Reheating

 Roasted Cornish hens make great leftovers.
 Store them in an airtight container and place in the fridge along with the sauce for up to 3 days.
-To reheat:

 It is not necessary to cover Cornish hens when baking.
 They are similar to baking chicken.